aws-samples/amazon-sagemaker-studio-secure-sso/CONTRIBUTING.md

-# Copyright Amazon.com, Inc. or its affiliates.
-All Rights Reserved.
-# SPDX-License-Identifier: MIT-0

 # Contributing Guidelines

 Thank you for your interest in contributing to our project.
 Whether it's a bug report, new feature, correction, or additional